 Child abuse is a growing problem in youth sports.
 It may take the form of abusive sexual, physical, or verbal behavior, and may also occur by the neglect of a child's needs.
 Formally defined, child abuse is the maltreatment of a child by a parent, guardian or other adult, and includes intentional acts resulting in physical or mental injury, toleration of and complicity in conditions injurious to the child's mental or physical health, or sexual assault upon the child.
 PWC Girls Softball Little League's policy is that any form of child abuse is unacceptable.
 Conversely, it is of paramount importance that all accusations of child abuse by coaches or other league volunteers be discreetly investigated, assessed, and adjudicated with appropriate concern for the rights and reputation of the accused.
 The potential for false accusations exists.

-In order to minimize player abuse, and to establish a fair and reasonable due process for accusations, PWC Girls Softball Little League has implemented the following policy:
+In order to minimize player abuse, and to establish a fair and reasonable due process for accusations, PWC Girls Softball Little League is following the Safesport or the "Protecting Young

+Victims from Sexual Abuse and Safesport Authorization Act of 2017".

+It is now a crime to allow any reason to suspect an act of child abuse including sexual abuse go unreported within 24 hours.

+All volunteers of a local league are now mandated reporters and could face criminal charges if the league choose to ignore, or not report to the proper authorities, a witnessed act of child abuse, including sexual abuse, within 24 hours.

+Prevention

-- All applicants for league involvement must submit a Little League Volunteer Application form.
+1. All applicants for league involvement must submit a Little League Volunteer Application form.
 Applications will be confidentially reviewed by the league President or the league Security Officer.
-Background checks will be performed through First Advantage Background Services as a requirement of Little League International.
-No person who is a known child sexoffender will be given any access to the children in the PWC Girls Softball Little League program. - 2.
-When possible, a pre-season league meeting will be held for managers, coaches and other league volunteers to define and explain the multiple facets of child abuse and the mechanisms to prevent and detect these occurrences. - 3.
-The League Security Officer, or an individual designated by the Board of Directors, will receive and act on all abuse allegations in a confidential manner.
-The process to be followed in the investigation and adjudication of a child abuse accusation is stated later in this policy. - 4.
-A liaison will be established with the law enforcement community to assist in the implementation of preventative measures and in response to allegations of illegal behavior.
+Background checks will be performed through J.D Palantine (JDP) Services as a requirement of Little League International.
+No person who is a known child sexoffender will be given any access to the children in the PWC Girls Softball Little League program.

+2. When possible, a pre-season league meeting will be held for managers, coaches and other league volunteers to define and explain the multiple facets of child abuse and the mechanisms to prevent and detect these occurrences.

+3. The League Security Officer, or an individual designated by the Board of Directors, will receive and act on all abuse allegations in a confidential manner.
+The process to be followed in the investigation and adjudication of a child abuse accusation is stated later in this policy.

+4. A liaison will be established with the law enforcement community to assist in the implementation of preventative measures and in response to allegations of illegal behavior.

+5. Use the buddy system, encourage players to travel in groups of two whether an adult is present or not.
+This includes leaving the field or using the restroom areas.